tayyyTF/TF2ServerForNoobs/FAQ.md

 ## How often are the whitelists/rulesets in this script updated?

-I will generally update every season, or during a season if someone alerts about major changes.
+I will generally update them manually every season, or during a season if someone alerts me to major changes.
 The whitelists/rulesets/league configurations used by the script are hosted in this repository, so you can check them at any time to see if they have been updated.

+I am working on getting whitelist.tf integration so that whitelists will always be up-to-date.

 ## Can I contribute code to this project?